 One advantage that Three Layer blanks offer DTF decorators is the tear-away label.
 Every Three Layer hoodie ships with a removable main label, allowing you to cleanly rebrand each garment with your client’s custom neck label.
 Combined with a DTF-printed design on the chest or back, you can streamline the rebranding workflow significantly.

-Many DTF shops are now offering “full-service branding packages”, DTF decoration plus custom neck label printing, as an additional service.
+Many DTF shops now offer full-service branding packages that combine DTF decoration with custom neck label printing as an additional service.
 The tear-away label on Three Layer blanks simplifies this workflow.

 Start Pressing on Three Layer Blanks

 DTF results depend on blank consistency.
 Hoodies with uneven surfaces, loose fibers, or poor heat tolerance cause adhesion failures.
-Three Layer Sportswear hoodies are designed in Los Angeles and manufactured with consistent GSM across sizes, smooth cotton faces, and construction suited to repeated heat pressing.
+Three Layer Sportswear hoodies are designed in the Los Angeles Fashion District and manufactured at a WRAP certified partner factory in Pakistan, with consistent GSM across sizes, smooth cotton faces, and construction suited to repeated heat pressing.